How Trayvon Martin’s killing inspired a generation of Black journalists and activists

 After Jordan graduated, he moved to New York, inching his way toward a gig in journalism via a job as a production assistant.
 Years later, in the summer of the Pulse gay nightclub shooting in Orlando, Jordan felt an urge to focus on the lives of the victims, rather than making it into a “story of blood and gore,” like Martin’s was, he said.

-He watched other Black journalists be pigeonholed into covering some of the most traumatizing story lines.
+He watched other Black journalists get pigeonholed into covering some of the most traumatizing story lines.
 Major newsrooms, he noticed, consistently failed to hire and empower these reporters cutting their teeth on the difficult subjects.

 Years after Martin’s story had launched him toward a path working in journalism, Jordan shifted gears, writing a book about the love and relationships of LGBTQ+ people of color.
 He left his job as a digital storytelling editor at the Times and began teaching at Stanford University.

-“I was like I’m not doing this anymore,” he said.
+“I was like, I’m not doing this anymore,” he said.
 “I’m covering happy things.”